Siddique-WD/greenden-Tailwind/README.md

-#Website Project using HTML and TailwindCSS
+# Greenden Project using HTML and TailwindCSS

 About the Project
 This project is a fully responsive website built using HTML5 and TailwindCSS.
 The aim of this project is to demonstrate how to use utility-first CSS framework for building modern, mobile-first responsive web applications.
 The website also makes use of various images to enhance the visual appeal.